 The analog part of the Rx model represents the input termination at the device input.
 The analog part of the Tx model represents the output impedance at the device output.
-The two algorithmic models represent equalizations, clock data recovery or CDR (if it exists) and pre-emphasis inside the device.
-In a Redriver, both algorithmic models can optionally implement the AMI\GetWave function.
-In a Retimer, the Rx algorithmic model must implement AMI\GetWave and the function must return clock ticks.
-The Retimer Tx algorithmic model can optionally implement AMI\GetWave.
-The order of signal flow in a Repeater model is from Rx analog to Rx algorithmic to Tx algorithmic to Tx analog.
+The two algorithmic models represent equalizationsers, clock data recovery or CDR circuits (if it they exists) and/or preemphasis inside the devices.
+In a Redriver, both algorithmic models can optionally implement the AMI_GetWave function.
+In a Retimer, the Rx algorithmic model must implement AMI_GetWave and the function must return clock ticks.
+The Retimer Tx algorithmic model is from Rx analog to Rx algorithmic to Tx algorithmic to Tx analog.
 Looking from the Rx analog portion, the Rx algorithmic block is assumed to have infinite input impedance.
 Looking from the Tx analog portion, the Tx algorithmic block is assumed to have an output of an ideal voltage source.